btlindert/actant-1/sleep/README.md

 Time (in minutes) between `Lights off time` and `Sleep onset time`, i.e. the time it took the subject to fall asleep.

 ### Final wake time
 Time the subject woke up in the morning as calculated by the algorithm, if `SNOOZE = ON`.
-If `SNOOZE=OFF`, time is equal to `CSD: Final wake time`.
+If `SNOOZE = OFF`, time is equal to `CSD: Final wake time`.

 ### Assumed sleep time
 Time between `Sleep onset time` and `Final wake time`.